 Table S2.
-The proportions (mean ± SE) of prey sources (rice herbivores, tourist herbivores, detritivores) consumed in predators’ diet in organic and conventional rice farms over crop stages in each study year. n represents the number of replicate farms for the diet estimation (Note that the differences in n within the same study year were due to the absence of predators in the sweep-net samples in some replicate farms).
+The proportions (mean ± SE) of prey sources (rice herbivores, tourist herbivores, and detritivores) consumed in predators’ diet in organic and conventional rice farms over crop stages in each study year. n represents the number of replicate farms for the diet estimates.
+Note that the differences in n within the same study year were due to the absence of predators in the sweep-net samples in some replicate farms